TabbyML/tabby/website/docs/extensions/configurations.md

 ## Usage Collection

-Tabby IDE extensions collect anonymous usage data and send it to the Tabby team to help improve our products.
+Tabby IDE extensions collect aggregated anonymous usage data and sends it to the Tabby team to help improve our products.

-**Do not worry, your code, generated completions, or any sensitive information are never tracked or sent.**
+**Do not worry, your code, generated completions, or any identifying information is never tracked or transmitted.**

 The data we collect, as of the latest update on November 6, 2023, includes: